 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

 The easiest way to set an elevated tone to your Hanukkah table is by using a white cotton tablecloth.
 It also provides the perfect neutral backdrop for the colorful dinnerware I chose for this event.

-What is a Hanukkah table without the menorah!
+What is a Hanukkah table without the menorah?
 It’s the natural centerpiece for this occasion but I always love to include a floral arrangement.

 You can use them for other events, not just to set the Hanukkah table.
 They will last for years to come.
-Just replace the votive candles inside, or use LED battery operated candles.
-I used a different set of mercury glass votive holders in this previous Hanukkah table setting.
+Just replace the votive candles inside, or use LED battery-operated candles.

-The Stoneware Hanukkah collection has matching serving platter, sectioned dish, and large serving bowl.
+The Stoneware Hanukkah collection has a matching serving platter, a sectioned dish, and a large serving bowl.

 The latkes and dips look more appetizing in pretty serveware, don’t you agree?

 The divided serving dish has four separate sections that are perfect for bite-sized food and sauces.

 The pretty pattern painted along the edges of the dish is an intricate display of Hanukkah colors.

 A server or sideboard is the perfect place to add some holiday decor.
 I added more votive candles and a menorah to make the holiday celebrations even more special.